Why do great ideas fail to become great products?

 • The Hackathon Setup Template covers eight design dimensions: event purpose and theme, format (physical, online, or hybrid), timeline and structure, participant eligibility and team composition, deliverable requirements, judging criteria, awards strategy, and post-hackathon follow-through plan.

 • The format decision alone has major downstream consequences: internal-only events produce better organizational learning; public or cross-industry events produce more surprising solutions.
-Hybrid formats are increasingly common and require specific facilitation design.
+Hybrid formats are increasingly common - see the AI innovation events guide for how AI enables effective remote and hybrid formats.

-• The post-hackathon follow-through plan is the most frequently missing section in hackathon planning-and the one that determines whether winning ideas become products or trophies.
-The template makes it mandatory.
+• The post-hackathon follow-through plan is the most frequently missing section in hackathon planning - and the one that determines whether winning ideas become products or trophies.
+Connect winning concepts to the venture building pipeline.

 • For the challenge brief, distribute the Problem Statement Template to all participants at least 24 hours before the event.
 Teams that arrive understanding the problem produce dramatically better submissions than teams that hear it for the first time in the opening session.